gbote/CodePlatoon/curriculum/week-07/day5/django-polls-app.md

 Question.objects.all()
 ```

-You'll notice that the result we get back (`<Question: Question object (1)>`) is not descriptive and sucks.
-In `polls/models.py`, we are going to add a `__str__` method in for Question and Choice.
+You'll notice that the result we get back (`<Question: Question object (1)>`) is not descriptive.
+In `polls_app/models.py`, we are going to add a `__str__` method in for Question and Choice.
 All dunder methods are built in to Django; the dunder `str` method is a method we're going to overwrite so that we get a better description of each object.

 ```python
 ## polls/models.py